Condolences pour in for rapper Riky Rick

 — Tim Modise (@TimModise) February 23, 2022

-Musician Ziyon added his voice, saying it is time people stop pushing the highlights, and that we get back to being compassionate.
+Musician Ziyon added his voice, saying it is time people stopped pushing the highlights, and that we get back to being compassionate.

 Depression is no joke.
 We live in a world pushing highlights when behind close doors we’re all suffering.
 We need to get back to kindness & compassion for each other.